BBMP acts at last, tears hoardings

 Wondered why the skyline looks cleaner of late?
 Citing huge arrears pending for more than two years from outdoor advertisers, the civic body is tearing down all commercial hoardings in the city even if they are licenced.

 The BBMP is issuing notices to those managing 5,427 hoardings in eight zones, demanding advertising tax arrears along with penalty, totalling Rs.
 321 crore.
-Till date, BBMP has brought down nearly 1,200 hoardings, sources said.
+Till date, BBMP has brought down nearly 1,200 hoardings.

-The drive has not gone down well with the commercial hoardings lobby.

-Sources in BBMP said that just about 1,800 of the total 5,427 hoardings are legal.
-However, the civic agency has not collected advertisement tax even from the owners of hoardings whose licences were renewed in June 2014.
-“Differentiating between legal and illegal hoardings is difficult.
-Based on a survey by the Revenue Department, we are sending demand notices to all 5,427 commercial hoardings.
-We will collect tax along with penalty from illegal hoardings too, and arrears from legal hoardings.
-Once we collect the tax arrears, we will start renewing licences according to the bylaws.
-This will eliminate illegal hoardings,” explained C. Nagaraj, AC, Advertising, BBMP.

 While an earlier survey had identified 6,119 hoardings, which included 1,800 legal ones, civic officials refused to explain how the number came down to 5,427.